bss8/educatorProductivityToolkit/README.md

 As the project directory structure changes and we add things like packages, other dependencies, we may need to go through this process a few times.
 If we are mostly working remote, we can look into meeting tools like Cisco WebEx or Skype so we can share the desktop and get on a call together.

+# Using the applications - Basic Instructions
+The application is user friendly and in most cases provides a detailed popup message in case anything goes wrong or if the user skips an important step.
+Below is a general outline for interacting with the application's main features:

+ - One must be connected to the internet to use this application.
+If behind a proxy server and/or a firewall, some functionality may not work.
+This app should work on the Texas State network.
+ - Whenever sending an email is an option, the "To" field is required.
+The remaining fields may be skipped by typing a dash (-) character in the text box.
+The "To" field may accept multiple emails - they must be separated by a semicolon and there must not be any blank spaces in between.
+The "CC" field only accepts one email.
+ - To view analytics, authenticate using an instructor account; student accounts do not have sufficient permission to run analytics.
+The "Import" button must be clicked on the main page prior to running analytics.
+ - To view "Current User Info" the "Import" button must be clicked to read in data.
+ - Some menu items on the "File" menu do nothing, they are placeholders for a future release (I plan to continue adding to and improving this application).
+ - Students should see a bronze logo when logging in; instructors should see a metalic blue logo.
+ - Mnemonics and accelerators are used where appropriate, for example, when the "Help" menu is open, one may press Ctrl+A to open the "About" page.
+Ctrl+W will exit the application.
+ - The application does not contain manu scrollbars and GUI elements are best viewed on a 1920x1080 resolution.
+The main applicaiton window (the one with the links and import button) should be kept full screen at all times.
+Should the window size change, it will collapse in a small box.
+Expanding it slightly and invoking: **right-click > maximize** should return the window to normal.